 When the betta fish is recovering from fin rot, the new fin growth may also appear white or brown, depending on the color of the fish.
 This can also happen if your betta fish had a fin injury – even if it wasn’t followed up by an infection or disease.

 Try to make transport as smooth and gentle as possible for your fish.
-Always carry a new fish in a darkened bag and avoid any sudden movements to keep your betta sedate and calm through this major transition in his life.
+Always carry a new fish in a darkened bag and avoid any sudden movements to keep your betta sedate and calm through this major transition.

 It’s also always best to keep the tank lights off for a couple of hours to keep stress levels down when introducing a new betta to the tank.